Last Updated on March 21, 2021 by Shaun Snapp

 Then there’s the business model of application vendors.
 Application vendors make money from database licenses.
 The more databases sold (silos) the more money they make.
 Today, M&S accounts for (roughly) 50% of SAP & Oracle’s revenue.”In fact, application vendors treat the idea that data is an open source to be shared by other applications something to actively stop.
 Some have taken their customers to court over it.
 This sits at the heart of creating more data silos and makes integration more difficult and expensive.
 Worst of all, IT complexity kills business agility and innovation.
 A single IT change request often goes at the end of a month long backlog.
 By the time it gets attention, either the requirements change or the opportunity is lost. – Ahmed Azmi

 We don’t think any of this is correct or makes any sense.
 Customer data is customer property.
-Customer data is not owned by vendors.
+Vendors do not own customer data.
 No application or vendor should claim data ownership.
 Vendors should support customer strategy, not define it.

-One has to be careful not to conclude that a new way of doing something will be fantastic as often while the old way has had time to have its shortcoming exposed, new things have gone through fewer cycles of testing.
-However, AWS and Google Cloud at least allow customers to move away from such a vendor-dominated approach to IT management.
+One has to be careful not to conclude that a new way of doing something will be fantastic as often while the old way has had time to have its shortcoming exposed, new things have gone through fewer testing cycles.
+However, AWS and Google Cloud allow customers to move away from such a vendor-dominated approach to IT management.

 We don’t think so.
-And the reason being that once one uses AWS or Google Cloud, the options are not reduced but in fact greatly expanded.
-AWS and Google Cloud is not about telling customers what the prescribed pathway is.
+And the reason being that once one uses AWS or Google Cloud, the options are not reduced but, in fact, greatly expanded.
+AWS and Google Cloud are not about telling customers what the prescribed pathway is.
 AWS and Google Cloud look much more like a candy store where you can choose to test and use an amazing array of items.